Edith Butler Pier Boardwalk Renewal

 Project Overview

-The City of Holdfast Bay will be undertaking structural repairs to a section of the Edith Butler Pier Boardwalk from 28 January to April 2026.
+The City of Holdfast Bay will be undertaking structural repairs to a section of the Edith Butler Pier Boardwalk.
 The works will include replacing the boardwalk surface, balustrades, and key structural components to ensure safety and longevity.

-The walkway across the Patawalonga Lock will be temporarily closed for the first six weeks of construction, with clearly marked detours for pedestrians and cyclists.
+During construction, the walkway across the Patawalonga Lock will be temporarily closed, with clearly marked detours for pedestrians and cyclists.

 FAQ